Grace Road: History

 Leicestershire County Cricket Club bought in 1877 the land on which Grace Road now stands from the then Duke of Rutland, and spent the massive sum of £40,000 on developing a cricket club, athletic track and hotel.
 The first match played there took place three months later, when Leicestershire played a touring Australia team.
 Contrary to popular belief, the road was named after Grace Margaret Yearby, the daughter of a local property owner Edward John Yearby, not W. G. Grace.

 Leicestershire CCC left the Grace Road site in 1901, owing to low attendances at matches, which were blamed on lack of public transport to the ground.
 The club moved to a site near to Aylestone Road in order to be closer to the city centre.
 Leicestershire eventually returned to Grace Road in 1946, after the end of the Second World War, and has been based there ever since, re-purchasing the land in 1966.

 The record attendance, at Leicestershire's match against the touring 1948 Australians, is 16,000.

 International cricket

-Three One Day Internationals have been played at Grace Road, although none has involved England.
+Three One Day Internationals have been played at Grace Road, although none has involved the England team.

 In the 1983 Cricket World Cup eventual winners India, chasing a target of 156, beat Zimbabwe by five wickets.
 The second and third games were both in the 1999 World Cup.
 In the second Zimbabwe beat India by three runs, and in the third the West Indies beat Scotland by eight wickets.